top of page

 I didn’t act things out with my kids.
 I didn't use fake voices or dress up in costumes.
 I was terrified of giving speeches in class or being on stage.
 And, it brings me zero pleasure to think of inviting anyone to judge me.

-My thrill-seeking Mom, on the other hand, thrives on attention so, I willingly – and, some may say, brilliantly, possibly even on an Oscar-winning performance level – jump into the roles of agent, advocate, and fan to support her climb to fame.
+My thrill-seeking Mom, on the other hand, thrives on attention so, I willingly – and, some say, brilliantly, possibly even on the level of an Oscar-winning performance – jump into the roles of agent, advocate, and fan to support her climb to fame.

 To say the walls are suffering would be an understatement.
-There are large gouges out of the drywall and paint.
-Those can be repaired… later.
+There are large gouges out of the drywall and paint from the many times she has torn the painting off the wall.
+Those holes can be repaired… later.
 Keeping a healthy spirit is what matters most right now.
 Her visions of victory and the preparatory packing give her purpose, get her moving, stimulate her mind, and bring her happiness.

 Our chatter about the competition is passionate and joyful.